-Experts and volunteer-residents combine forces to collect data in an environmentally-friendly fight against mosquitos.
+Experts and volunteer residents join forces to collect data in an environmentally friendly fight against mosquitos.

 The citizens of Bratislava remember the summer of 2020 as a mosquito nightmare.
-The hot weather with tropical temperatures created ideal conditions for the reproduction of the insect.
-People in the capital were plagued by thousands of mosquitos, which swarmed the city and turned the summer into a calamity.
-The city, however, found a way to resolve the issue in an environmentally-friendly way.
+The hot weather, with tropical temperatures, ideal conditions for the insects to reproduce.
+People in the capital were plagued by thousands of mosquitos which swarmed the city, ruining the summer.
+The city, however, found a way to resolve the issue in an environmentally friendly way.

-The city began using a biocade, called BTI, which is an environmentally-friendly alternative to the chemical sprays.
+The city began using a biocade, called BTI, which is an environmentally friendly alternative to chemical sprays.
 However, this only works before larvae turn into adult mosquitoes.
-Due to this, extensive monitoring of the area is required in order for the biocide to be applied in time.
+This means that it is necessary to monitor the area extensively in order to ensure that the biocide is applied in time.
 This is where the mosquito hunters come in.
-The city has launched an inventive campaign looking for volunteers to work alongside experts to collect much-needed data.
+The city has launched an inventive campaign which calls for volunteers to work alongside experts to collect much-needed data.

 SAVING THE SUMMER

 More than 100 volunteers have already signed up.
-They work alongside the experts and, armed with the necessary equipment for their research, help survey the hatcheries in the forests and fields, collecting the necessary data.
-The data is then evaluated by a team of experts who decide on the application of the BTI.
-The more data is collected, the more effective the fight against the unwanted insects and, ultimately, the more pleasant the summer is for all Bratislava’s residents.
+Armed with the necessary equipment, they work alongside experts, helping to survey the hatching sites in the forests and fields, and collecting the necessary data.
+The data is then evaluated by a team of experts who decide when and where to apply the BTI.
+The more data is collected, the more effective the fight against the unwanted insects and, ultimately, the more pleasant the summer for all of Bratislava’s residents.